 Highly instructive would it have been for those left wing Socialists who conceive it to be the duty of Socialists to initiate the formation of a Farmer-Labor party, had they been present at the conference and realized the ridiculousness of the position of the Socialists attending the conference.
 The party members at the conference were invited not because they were party members but because they were supposedly playing an important role in some mass organization.
-Their attitude was that they were actually representing the sentiments of the mem-
+Their attitude was that they were actually representing the sentiments of the members of the organization in which they were active.
+They could not logically therefore step beyond the wishes of their membership.
+This became clear when the suggestion was made that the party members bring in a resolution to have the conference go on record in favor of supporting Thomas for president.
+Everyone of the S.P. members refused to do that because their organizations did not send them to the conference for that purpose.